lipupini/frontend/README.md

 A demo may (or may not) be available at [instalution.tclv.me/owallowallo](https://instalution.tclv.me/owallowallo)

+If there should be a frontend with login to manage photos and videos, it could be a separate project and at the simplest form all it would require is a file manager fixed to usernames at `./public/accounts/[username]`

 ### Short list of needs / TODOs

 - Both pagination and infinite scroll options with toggle